Opting out and opting in to physical education

 Importantly, when we get it right, Physical Education has the potential to promote positive youth development in the many young people whose development has been compromised by external circumstances.
 Providing students with choice, fostering empathy and using activities to develop social connections may foster positive development and provide a platform that makes ‘care experienced’ youth want to opt into, and not out of, Physical Education.

-Tom is a Senior Lecturer in Physical Education (PE) and Sport Pedagogy.
-His research explores the role of sport and PE for youth from socially vulnerable backgrounds, specific care experienced children and young people.
+Tom is a Reader in Physical Education (PE) and Sport Pedagogy.
+His research focuses on the role and value of PE and sport for youth from socially vulnerable backgrounds (including care-experienced young people), and trauma-aware pedagogies in PE.